I. Stephanie Boyce: Membership

 She also received a Lifetime Achievement Award in 2023 for her services to the legal profession.
 And her third honorary doctorate of law from the University of Law.
 The award recognised her achievements and contributions to the legal profession, including her leadership as the past president of the Law Society of England and Wales.

 In 2024 she received a Lifetime Achievement Award from Justice News247 for her contribution to the legal world and the Paris Bar Medal, an award given to those who promote human rights and participate, through their action and life, to strengthen the rule of law by the Ordre des avocats de Paris.
 Boyce is also the recipient of the City of London Freedom Award.
 Most recently she received the Diamond Ladder Award, which she received at the inaugural "Be The Ladder" Awards 2025.
 The award recognises her significant contributions to the legal industry, specifically her work in promoting equality, diversity, and inclusion and ensuring that individuals from less privileged backgrounds have pathways to qualify in law.

+Boyce was appointed a Commander of the Order of the British Empire (CBE) in the 2026 New Year Honours for services to the legal profession and to diversity, and to access to justice.

+In January 2026 Boyce was awarded the Orientum Solem Award.
+Awarded to those who have broken barriers and contributed meaningfully to social discourse and societal thought.

+In March 2026 she received her commission to take on the role as deputy lieutenant from the Countess Howe, HM Lord-Lieutenant of Buckinghamshire.